-During 2019-2020 local residents benefited from Blossom Project's Hall booking and meeting room.
+During 2020-2021 local people were unable to benefit from Blossom Project's Hall booking and meeting room.
 These are offered at discounted rate to residents of Tower Hamlets making it an affordable and flexible alternative to hiring out commercial halls and meeting rooms.
+We hope to offer these spaces following the Governments recently announced Covid Roadmap.